binh-vu/kgdata/docs/source/getting-started.rst

+.. include:: glossary.rst

 Getting Started
 ===============

 Installation
 ------------

-kgdata is distributed on `PyPI <https://pypi.org/project/kgdata/>`_ so you can install with pip as below.
+|kgdata| is distributed on `PyPI <https://pypi.org/project/kgdata/>`_ so you can install with pip as below.

 .. code:: bash